-In a system of a hermal (T = 0) granular particles with only contact interactions, as the particle packing fraction $\phi$ increases, the system will undergo a sharp transition from a liquid-like state to a rigid but disordered solid state.
-In the liquid-like state, particles have sufficient room to avoid each other and so there are no contacts, and so no stress, in the system.
+In a system of athermal (T = 0) granular particles with only contact interactions, as the particle packing fraction $\phi$ increases, the system will undergo a sharp transition from a liquidlike state to a rigid but disordered solid state.
+In the liquidlike state, particles have sufficient room to avoid each other and so there are no contacts, and so no stress, in the system.
 As $\phi$ increases, particles come into mutual contact.
 In the disordered solid state, force chains percolate across the system giving it a finite elastic rigidity, and the system supports a finite stress.
-This transition from a stress-free liquid-like state to a stress-supporting solid state is known as the jamming transition [1, 2].
-For particles without intergranular friction, and for a given protocol for compacting the system, this jamming transition occurs at a well defined $\phi_J$ and the transition is continuous; stress increases continuously from zero as $\phi$ increases above $\phi_J$ [1].
+This transition from a stress-free liquidlike state to a stress-supporting solid state is known as the jamming transition [1,2].
+For particles without intergranular friction, and for a given protocol for compacting the system, this jamming transition occurs at a well defined $\phi_I$ and the transition is continuous; stress increases continuously from zero as $\phi$ increases above $\phi_I$ [1].

 Much of the work that has been done to analyze behavior near the jamming transition has been for the simple case of perfectly spherical particles.
 It is therefore interesting to ask how the jamming transition may be modified if the particles have shapes with a lower rotational symmetry.
-Recently, several works have considered the cases of non-spherical particles, in particular monodisperse distributions of aspherical ellipsoids [3-6], oblate ellipsoids [4-6], and prolate ellipsoids [4-9] in three dimensions (3D), and bidisperse distributions of ellipses [6, 9, 10] in two dimensions (2D).
-Work has also been done for spherocylinders [11, 12] and cut spheres [12] in 3D.
-For a review see Ref.
-[13].
+Recently, several works have considered the cases of nonspherical particles, in particular monodisperse distributions of aspherical ellipsoids [3-6], oblate ellipsoids [4-6], and prolate ellipsoids [4-9] in three dimensions (3D), and bidisperse distributions of ellipses [6,9,10] in two dimensions (2D).
+Spherocylinders [11-14] have been used to model rod-shaped particles, and other work has considered cut spheres [12] in 3D.
+For a review, see Ref.
+[15].

-In this work we consider in detail the compression driven jamming of athermal, frictionless, soft-core 2D spherocylinders as a function of the spherocylinder aspect ratio.
+In this work, we consider in detail the compression-driven jamming of athermal, frictionless, soft-core 2D spherocylinders.
+By "compression driven" we mean a protocol in which we start with a dilute system of nonoverlapping particles, then isotropically shrink the system box to increase the density, passing through the point at which the system jams.
 A spherocylinder in 2D consists of a rectangle with two circular end caps.
-They are unlike ellipses and ellipsoids in that they have parallel flat sides that could in principle lead to configurations in which particles stack in parallel layers.
+We will study the behavior of such spherocylinders as a function of the aspect ratio of rectangular length to end cap diameter.
+Spherocylinders are unlike ellipses and ellipsoids in that they have parallel flat sides that could in principle lead to configurations in which particles stack in parallel layers.
 In that sense they share a similarity with the cut spheres in 3D considered by Wouterse et al. [12].
 We will pay particular attention to the effect of these parallel sides on the nature of elastic vibrational modes at jamming.
 We will focus on two issues that arise when considering particles with shape anisotropy: (i) do spherocylinders show any orientational ordering as they are compressed through the jamming transition; and (ii) are configurations at jamming isostatic, and if not, what are the characteristics of the unconstrained (to quadratic order in the energy) modes?